 Two Grade 12 Courses and Social Studies 11

-Students enrolled in the Adult Graduation Program are not required to write the English provincial exam in order to graduate.
+Students enrolled in the Adult Graduation Program are not required to write the Graduation Literacy Assessment in order to graduate.
 Upon completion of the program, students will receive their Adult Graduation Diploma.

 To speak directly to an academic counsellor in English or Chinese, call Monday to Friday: